 Day 5: Yea – Mt.
 Buller – Benalla

 It was freezing down in Yea in the morning.
 It’s been a really long time since I experienced that kind of weather.
 Today we continue our trip to Mt.
 Buller!
 We’re so excited to see the snow and luckily it was a really good day with the sun shining brightly.
 We didn’t ski though, we just played the toboggan had lunch and then did a sightseeing tour with the cable car.
-We should have done the opposite though, the cable car first then the toboggan.
+We should have done the opposite though, the cable car first then the toboggan because at around 4.00 PM the sun was already starting to set so it was kind of freezing when on the cable car.
 We went back around 5.30 PM and reached Benalla the closest city around 1 hour after.
-We headed straight to dinner because we were starving after playing in the snow.
+We headed straight to dinner as we were starving after playing in the snow.
 We managed to have dinner in this Chinese restaurant and then found an apartment nearby.
 The apartment was nice but was a little bit pricey compared the accommodation we had the previous days.

 Day 6: Benalla – Canberra